MP Estate Planning UK

 Practical spending that keeps entitlement safe

-• Direct payments to service providers for care and therapies.
+• Direct payments to care providers, therapists and support workers.

-• Equipment such as mobility aids and specialist technology.
+• Equipment such as mobility aids, specialist technology, sensory items and adaptive furniture.

-• Respite care, supported activities and travel that improve daily life.
+• Respite care, supported activities, holidays and transport that improve daily life.

 Trustees, administration and ongoing management duties

-Good trustees keep day-to-day decisions steady and records sharp, and that stability is often the biggest gift a trust can give.
+Good trustees keep day-to-day decisions steady and records sharp — and that stability is often the most valuable thing a trust can provide to a vulnerable beneficiary over the course of their lifetime.

 Choosing who manages the arrangement

-Choice matters.
+Trustee choice matters enormously.
 Trustees hold wide powers over money, property and payments.
-Pick people who are steady, organised and truly focused on the beneficiary’s welfare.
+Choose people who are steady, organised and genuinely focused on the beneficiary’s welfare — not just the closest family members by default.

 Letter of wishes to guide decisions

-Keep the letter simple and updated.
+Keep the letter simple, review it regularly, and update it as the beneficiary’s needs evolve.
 Trustees follow it as a compass, not a rulebook.

-When to consider a professional or independent option
+When to consider a professional or independent trustee

 Ongoing admin: accounts, returns and certificates